-Barring a rare exception, there are only three ways most wealth and institutional money managers grow — buy, sell, or merge.
+Barring the rare exception, there are only three ways most wealth and institutional money managers grow — buy, sell, or merge.

 Those that finally opt for better-resourced allies are in good company.
 Echelon Partners 2022 RIA M&A Deal Report tracked 340 announced transactions in 2022 alone, the tenth straight year of record acquisitions.